Spencerx/mpad/README.md

 [My MPAD instance](https://aprs.fi/#!call=a%2FMPAD&timerange=3600&tail=3600) runs on a Raspberry Pi 4 which also hosts my Pi-Hole server.
 I have tested MPAD on other less-performant Linux-/Mac-based hardware.
 If you are a tad patient, you can even run MPAD on a Raspberry Pi Zero W.

+## Core APRS Server

+In order to make it easier for users to start their own APRS bot instances, [I have published a separate APRS bot framework which can be found on Github](https://github.com/joergschultzelutter/core-aprs-client).
+Rather than removing unwanted code from mpad, use this modernized APRS bot framework instead.

 ## The fine print

 - If you intend to host an instance of this program, you must be a licensed radio amateur.
 BYOP: Bring your own (APRS-IS) passcode.
 If you don't know what this is, then this program is not for you.